sunnyliang6/Infinite-Double-Panda/README.md

 # Infinite Double Panda
 ## Overview
-Based on the original [Double Panda](https://www.coolmathgames.com/0-double-panda "Double Panda") game, this single-player game is one endless level that features random smart “terrain” generation and enemy AI that increases game difficulty.
+Based on the original [Double Panda](https://www.coolmathgames.com/0-double-panda "Double Panda") game, this single-player game is one endless level that features random smart “terrain” generation, enemy AI that increases game difficulty, and an attractive user interface.
 Users make a username that allows them to save their progress / game state and high score.

 The goal of the game is to score as many points as possible by eating candy and killing enemies.